AbrahamLara/KnowMe/README.md

 * start RabbitMQ server: `rabbitmq-server`

-**The recievers are automatically intialized for you once you run the web app.**
+The recievers are automatically intialized for you once you run the web app.

+**The /emaliling folder has the more details on setting up mailtrap.
+Click [here](emailing/README.md).**

 ## Web App Setup